About the institution

 Established over 30 years ago, Tabor is a nationally Government-accredited Private Higher Education Provider offering a range of awards, from certificates through to doctorates in a range of disciplines.
 At Tabor you can study towards becoming a teacher, a counsellor, a youth worker, or a pastor, or you can explore your passion for creative writing, music, intercultural studies, and TESOL.

 A distinctive feature of Tabor is its size.
 Because it is a medium-sized College, with an excellent lecturer to student ratio, Tabor is able to treat every student as an individual.
 Two independent annual national surveys consistently demonstrate that its students are very satisfied with their choice to study with Tabor.
 You don’t just attend Tabor, you become a part of the Tabor community.

 Another key feature is Tabor’s multi-denominational Christian heritage and values – it exists to help its students find their place of service in a world that needs faith, hope, and love.

-Its friendly campus in Millswood is just five minutes south of the city, with plenty of parking and easy access via public transport.
-Many of its students, however, are located all around Australia and study with Tabor by using the College’s excellent online learning programs.
+Our friendly campus in Millswood is just five minutes south of the city, with plenty of parking and easy access via public transport.
+Many of our students, however, are located allaround Australia and study with us by using our excellent online learning programs.